 Your credit report is private information.
 This is why the FCRA has basic rules in place that protect your credit information and limit who can gain access to it.
-However, the FCRA does allow several entities and people access to your credit information – if you have a potential or established relationship with them & you have given consent.
+However, the FCRA does allow several entities and people access to your credit information – if you have an existing relationship and you have provided the necessary consent.

 Entities and people who can pull your credit report include: